Leonard Peltier: Health issues

 In March 2000, Peltier was confirmed to be suffering from a jaw infection, diabetes and a heart condition and was granted a transfer to the Federal Medical Center in Rochester, Minnesota for a period of time in order to be close to the Mayo Clinic.

 Over the years in prison, Peltier's health has declined and he suffers from various ailments; by 2016 his diabetes had led to impaired vision [and] kidney issues.
 In April 2024, the International Indian Treaty Council (IITC) joined other groups appealing for his parole, citing his declining health: "Mr. Peltier is almost 80 years old and has several compounding health conditions, including kidney disease, diabetes, near-total blindness, and an untreated aortic aneurysm.
 He requires a wheelchair."
 COVID-19 further weakened Peltier, according to his clemency lawyer.
 Still in prison six months later, and after a recent hospitalization, allies renewed the call for his release, or at least a transfer to a Minnesota prison, where he could be closer to family and friends.
-They accused the Bureau of Prisons of medical neglect, even "cruel and unusual punishment”, violating the Eighth Amendment.
-They said Peltier is not getting a healthy diet or insulin treatment for his diabetes and is unable to use his CPAP machine for sleep apnea treatment due to lack of an electrical outlet in his cell.
-At the time his sentence was commuted in January 2025, Peltier's sister Betty Ann informed the Minnesota Reformer that Peltier now also uses a walker.
+They accused the Bureau of Prisons of medical neglect, and "cruel and unusual punishment”, violating the Eighth Amendment.
+They said Peltier was not getting a healthy diet or insulin treatment for his diabetes, and was unable to use his CPAP machine for sleep apnea treatment due to lack of an electrical outlet in his cell.
+At the time his sentence was commuted in January 2025, Peltier's sister Betty Ann informed the Minnesota Reformer that Peltier was using a walker.

 Since his release, Peltier has undergone several eye surgeries.
-In September 2025, Peltier stated that he had "lost 80% of my vision."
+In September 2025, he said that he had lost 80% of his vision.